NORTH MINNEAPOLIS GREENWAY

 Image developed by Community Design Group, funded by Bike Walk Twin Cities/Transit for Livable Communities, and provided courtesy of Twin Cities Greenways.

 The City of Minneapolis is exploring converting low-traffic streets to a greenway in north Minneapolis.
-A "greenway" is a park-like trail that people can use for biking and walking transportation and recreation.
-The greenway is intended to create a new health, transportation and recreation amenity for families in north Minneapolis.
-It could also create space for additional amenities, such as community gardens and public art.
+A "greenway" is a park-like biking and walking trail that people can use for transportation and recreation.
+The greenway is intended to create a new amenity for families in north Minneapolis.
+It could also create space for community gardens and public art.
 Learn more about the proposed greenway route and designs.

 The greenway would improve residents' access to a place to be physically active.
 Studies show that the closer people live to parks, the more likely they are to get exercise.

-The project is in the community engagement phase, and it is focused on informing residents about the project and collecting input to help define a new transportation and recreation corridor.
+The project is in the community engagement phase, and is focused on informing residents about the project and collecting input to help define a new transportation and recreation corridor.
 The City and its partners completed a round of engagement activities in July 2014, and a report summarizing the results is coming soon.

 No final decisions have been made about the proposed greenway, and this phase of gathering community input is important because it will inform future decisions.
 The City is also conducting a feasibility study, which will also help inform future decisions.
 A Community Outreach Steering Committee is leading outreach efforts, and a Technical Advisory Committee is overseeing the feasibility study.
 The Departments of Public Works and Health are collaborating on this project.